laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 Installing Ruby on any platform is simple and easy.
 For Windows you could use the [one-click installer](http://rubyinstaller.rubyforge.org/wiki/wiki.pl?RubyInstaller) and if you are on Linux based such as Debian or Fedora you could install it via the default package manager (apt-get or yum).
 Also you have the option of compiling it from the source.
 For more comprehensive details on installation please visit - <http://www.ruby-lang.org/en/downloads/>

-After you have installed Ruby, open the command-line and type:
+After you have installed Ruby, open the command-line terminal and type:

 <code>
   $ ruby -v